trading-app-ca/part-a-docs/README.md

 **Description**: Students studying finance, economics, or blockchain technology, and educators looking for practical teaching tools.
 **Needs**:
 - Simulated trading environments to apply theoretical knowledge.
-- Analytical tools to study market trends and behaviors.
+- Analytical tools to study market trends and behaviours.

 ### Casual Investors
 **Description**: People interested in cryptocurrencies but hesitant to invest real money.